 - Your intoxication wasn’t the cause of the accident.

-And if you are legally intoxicated and the pedestrian is seriously hurt or killed, you might be charged felony DUI causing injury or death.
-Penalties for DUI in Nevada that results in death or injury can include:
+If you are legally intoxicated and the pedestrian is seriously hurt or killed, you might be charged with felony DUI causing injury or death.
+Penalties for DUI in Nevada that result in death or injury can include:

 - Up to 20 years in prison, and